What To Know

 Your experienced tour guide is the only one who decides if a trip is postponed or canceled.
 We have tours rain or shine or snow, but sometimes it is necessary to wait out a thunderstorm.
 We rarely cancel.
 Tours are almost never delayed because of snow--it's part of the adventure!
 If a weather system poses any danger to a tour, the trip is usually postponed briefly and resumed once the threat has passed.

 At the end of your tour, if you feel your guide did an exceptional job, tipping is greatly appreciated.
-Showing visitors around town is your guide's full-time job.
-While the amount of gratuity is a personal preference, $5-$10 per person is a typical amount.
+While the amount of gratuity is a personal preference, $5 - $10 per person is a typical amount.
+Your guide can accept cash or Venmo for gratuities or you can call the office to use a credit card.